FredHutch/Oncoscape/DOCKER.md

 - **Remote Linux server**: http://removeservername:7777
 - **Local Mac OS X or Windows system**: you'll first need to determine the IP address of the Docker Machine with the command "*docker-machine ip default*", then point your browser to this IP address, appending the Oncoscape port, for example http://192.168.99.100:7777 (replacing 192.168.99.100 with the IP of your Docker Machine VM).

-You can see which conatiners are running on your system with the "docker ps" command.
+You can see which containers are running on your system with the "docker ps" command.
 For example, the output below shows that a development and production (master) version of Oncoscape is currently running on this system:

 ```
 $ docker ps